 Eva-Maria Walther (Graduate School for East and Southeast European Studies, UR) received the award for 2020/21, but owing to the COVID pandemic could not travel to the US.

 The Regensburg University Foundation funded visits for two visiting doctoral researchers in 2019.
 Their profiles are available below.
-We hope to welcome another visiting researcher later in 2021, once conditions allow.
+We are pleased to be welcoming further researchers in 2022.

 Amélie’s stay in Regensburg allowed rapid progress on a collaborative chemistry research project involving the Tilley group at UC Berkeley and the Scheer group at Regensburg.
 This collaboration matches the longstanding interest of the Scheer group in phosphorous and arsenic chemistry with the Tilley group's focus on transition metal reactivity, and falls within Amélie’s thesis research on the synthesis and reactivity of novel copper-containing bimetallic complexes.
 This project’s initial phase, performed in Berkeley, yielded very promising results: Amélie’s bimetallic complexes react with adamantyl phosphaalkyne (a specialty phosphorus-containing chemical mailed to Berkeley by the Scheer group) and with white phosphorus (P4), to bind to a dicopper(I) core in a bridging fashion.